by Mindy Obenhaus

-Now it's your turn.
-Writer or reader, let's chat about what keeps you sane during those times when life gets crazy.
+So reader or writer, let's chat about what keeps you sane during those times when life gets crazy.
 Do you plan ahead and try to take care of yourself?
 Or do you roll with the punches?
 What are some your favorite ways to stay on task?

-Three-time Carol Award nominee, Mindy Obenhaus, writes contemporary romance for Love Inspired Books.
-She’s passionate about touching readers with Biblical truths in an entertaining, and sometimes adventurous, manner.
-When she’s not writing, she enjoys cooking and spending time with her grandchildren at her Texas ranch.
+Award-winning author Mindy Obenhaus is passionate about touching readers with Biblical truths in an entertaining, and sometimes adventurous, manner.
+She lives on a ranch in Texas with her husband, two sassy pups, countless cattle, deer and the occasional coyote, mountain lion or snake.
+When she's not writing, she enjoys spending time with her grandchildren, cooking and watching copious amounts of the Hallmark Channel.
 Learn more at www.MindyObenhaus.com